Best Practices for Structuring IVR Menus in Bank Industry

 - Services Offered

-Tips for Lead Generation and call Conversions:
+Tips for Lead Generation and call Conversions

 - Make the call as simple as possible.
 Have only the information you need available instead of a seemingly unending list of questions/options.